What Republicans have actually said about cuts to Social Security and Medicare

 Sen. Lindsey Graham has suggested raising the qualifying age for Social Security and Medicare.
 (AP)

-Like the Republican Study Committee, he also suggested adjusting the qualifying age for Social Security and Medicare upwards.
+Like the Republican Study Committee, he also suggested adjusting the qualifying age for Social Security and Medicare upward.

-“Let’s do something like [Sen.] Ted Kennedy would do: get Republicans and Democrats to find a way — like the Gang of Six, the Simpson-Bowles plan,” Graham said, referring to the National Commission on Fiscal Responsibility and Reform that was created in 2010 with a focus on deficit reduction.
+“Let’s do something like [former Sen.] Ted Kennedy [D-Mass.] would do: Get Republicans and Democrats to find a way — like the Gang of Six, the Simpson-Bowles plan,” Graham said, referring to the National Commission on Fiscal Responsibility and Reform that was created in 2010 with a focus on deficit reduction.

-“We’re going to have to adjust the age one more time like Ronald Reagan and Tip — Tip O’Neil did,” he added, referring to the former Republican president and Democratic House speaker.
+“We’re going to have to adjust the age one more time like Ronald Reagan and Tip — Tip O’Neil did,” he added, referring to the former Republican president and former Democratic House Speaker.
 “There is a bipartisan way forward.“